robertostrabelli/notscape-composer/README.md

 ## Features

 - No composer or generator.
 Just work out-of-the-box
-- No SQL, no JS.
-Only PHP, CSS and HTML
+- No SQL.
+Only PHP, CSS, a little JS and HTML
 - Microdata schema with best SEO practices
 - Full control over what is viewed and indexed by searchbots
 - Very light, good for limited web host server